salrashid123/gce_metadata_server/README.md

 ### Port mapping :80 --> :8080
 Since GCE's metadata server listens on http for :80, this script relies on utilities like 'socat' to redirect port traffic.  _socat_ has pretty basic connection handling so you'd be better with iptables, gunicorn.
-You are free to either run the script on port :80 directly (as root), or use a utilitity like iptables, HAProxy, nginx, etc to do this mapping.
+You are free to either run the script on port :80 directly (as root), or use a utility like iptables, HAProxy, nginx, etc to do this mapping.

 The following example of an iptables route 80 -> 8080 on the local interface
 ```